 I personally use Advantage Multi on my kitties and my foster kitties.
 In addition to treating fleas, it also treats roundworms, hookworms, and ear mites.

 Beware of Inferior Flea Treatments

-We have heard, and seen firsthand, some cases of horrible side-effects caused from over-the-counter flea treatments.
+We have heard and seen firsthand, some cases of horrible side-effects caused by over-the-counter flea treatments.
 So please, before purchasing any flea treatment, look online for the brand you are considering to see if there have been reports of seizures and/or death caused by that treatment.